 Try soaking a couple of crumpled up pieces of newspaper in regular vinegar, put them inside and close it up for a few days.
 It worked for me.
 Good luck.
 Regards, lori

 Other things that are good for odors are baking soda and coffee grounds.
 Set a dish of one or the other, or both inside the suitcase and leave for a few days.
-You might also try one of those silica gel packs that comes with purchased items to remove moisture.

 I just handled the problem with musical instrument cases, which are specialized luggage.
 Leave them open and spray daily with a few drops of tree tea oil in warm water.
 It's taken two weeks or so but the rank mold odor is almost completely gone.

 FYI...Tried fabric softener sheets for the mold smell in old luggage and it didn't work.
 I think it will have to be something that pulls the odor out and doesn't just cover it up.